Tuesday, January 29, 2019

 Thursday, February 21, 2019

 A lecture by Emma Dench (Classics, History and Dean of Graduate School of Arts and Sciences, Harvard University).
-Part of a workshop on “Race and Identity: Ancient and Modern Perspectives” on February 22, 2019.
+Part of a workshop on “Race Work in the Classics” on February 22, 2019.

 Thursday, February 28, 2019